Early Learning Centre

 - Have dedicated and experienced staff who are committed to, and have a passion for, early childhood education.

-- Have excellent child to staff ratios with qualified educators and a director.
+- Have required child to staff ratios with qualified educators including a director.

 - Have an open, spacious indoor learning environment that supports learning for young children through play, real‐life situations, investigations, focused learning and teaching, and routines and transitions.